darrenjs/wampcc/README.md

 C++ abstraction library for JSON
 ================================

-There already exists a large number of JSON implementations for C/C++, so why the need for another?
+There already exists a plethora of JSON implementations for C/C++, so why the need for another?

 A downside of having so many JSON libraries available is that the one chosen for your next project might become obsolete, perhaps abandoned by its community of support or superseded by others.

 If that happens, application code will need to be modified to introduce a replacement JSON library.
-This sort of re-factoring is typically not an easy or quick task, specifically because the JSON object model of the original library will typically have found is way through-out many parts of application code, making it difficult to remove.
+This sort of re-factoring is typically neither an easy or quick task, specifically because the JSON object model of the deprecated library will typically have found is way through-out many parts of application code, making it difficult to extract and replace.

 This is where jalson comes in.
-The idea is that it can be used to wrap the public interface of another JSON library, allowing application code to be decoupled and isolated from the data model of the library.
-This then allows the parsing and generation features of the library to be use while preventing the API, in terms of classes and function, from getting exposed to the end application.
+The idea is that it can be used to wrap the public interface of another JSON library (the *implementation*), allowing application code to be decoupled and isolated from the data model of the library.
+This then allows the parsing and generation features of the implementation library to be use while preventing its API, in terms of its public classes and function, from getting exposed and mixed in to the end application.

-Then if JSON implementation needs to be swapped out for another, it can be done so entirely with in the jalson layer, and so hugely reducing the disruption for the end application
+Then if the JSON implementation needs to be swapped out for another, it can be done so entirely with in the jalson layer, and so hugely reducing the disruption for the end application code.

 Goals
 -----